luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/api/extensions/_index.md

 The WebUI already a set of icons, so no need to bother with new icons, you can request a specific one if needed

-Be noted some icons may be specific to a system, so it may not be available in all systems
+Be noted some icons may be specific to a system, so it may not be available in all systems, the svg icon will be returned in response use quote into the svg tag so be sure to use it properly.

 Main icons are :
 ```